Exclamation mark: History

-Slang and other names for the exclamation mark
+Slang and other names

 Now obsolete, the name ecphoneme was documented in the early 20th century.

 In the 1950s, secretarial dictation and typesetting manuals in America referred to the mark as "bang", perhaps from comic books – where the ! appeared in dialogue bubbles to represent a gun being fired, although the nickname probably emerged from letterpress printing.
 This "bang" usage is behind the names of the interrobang, an unconventional typographic character, and the shebang, a feature of Unix computer systems.

 In the printing world, the exclamation mark can be called a screamer, a gasper, a slammer, a dog's cock, or a startler.

-Programmers call the exclamation mark "bang", "shriek".
+Programmers originally called the exclamation mark by its full name or "shriek", but Unix popularized the "bang" name.
 For example, the password communicated in the spoken phrase "Your password is em-zero-pee-aitch-bang-en-three" is m0ph!n3.

 Languages

 The exclamation mark is mainly used in languages that use the Latin alphabet, although usage slightly varies.
 It has also been adopted in languages written in other scripts, such as languages written with Cyrillic or Arabic scripts, Chinese characters, and Devanagari.